KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 We use a translation layer that handles mapping from attributes to the ordered arguments approach reflected in samediff/nd4j.

-For each operation, we define a mapper to/from this attribute format to the order based execution format.
+For each operation, we define a mapping process to/from this attribute format to the order based execution format.

+A separate but similar set of rules are used for mapping ndarrays.

 This attribute based format is an Intermediary Representation that we then "compile" to the equivalent calls in libnd4j.